Dual Credit Policy

 Students may earn credits toward graduation in a variety of ways.
 In addition to earning credits by successfully completing courses delivered by a B.C. public or independent school, students will be awarded credits through this policy for dual credit courses.

 Learning is a life-long activity.
 Students learn in a variety of ways, some of which take place outside of British Columbia or outside of the regular secondary school program.
-Schools will grant credit towards graduation for learning that has been assessed and matches or exceeds provincial, national or international standards.
+Flex Academy will grant credit towards graduation for learning that has been assessed and matches or exceeds provincial, national or international standards.

 Policy in full

 This policy describes how Flex Academy awards credit to students who have successfully completed an equivalent Grade 10-12 course from an educational jurisdiction or institution outside the B.C. school system.

 Flex Academy will award credit based on equivalency for Grades 10-12 Ministry-developed courses (including courses with a Graduation Program Exam) and Board Authorized courses.
 There is no limit to the number of credits students may be awarded through equivalency.